Home Uses

 Will Epsom Salt Kill Toe Fungus?

-While Epsom salt is not a specific treatment for toe fungus, some studies have shown that it can be effective in controlling fungal growth in certain situations.
+While Epsom salt is not a specific treatment for toenail fungus, some studies have shown that it can be effective in controlling fungal growth in certain situations.
 Epsom salt, also known as magnesium sulfate, is a natural mineral that has been used for various purposes, including as a fungicide.

 A research study determined that a mild Epsom salt bath could reduce toe fungus symptoms in a small group of individuals.
 To reach these results, participants took an invigorating soak for 15 minutes twice each day over four weeks.
 The soothing solution was composed of warm water and generous amounts of Epsom salt!

 After a month of treatment, the individuals observed noteworthy progress in the appearance of their toenails and some experienced total eradication of fungi.
+The theory is that this works because the Epsom salt creates an environment that is inhospitable to fungus growth.
+Some studies also suggest that the anti-fungal effects of Epsom salt are even stronger when combined with tea tree oil.

 Despite the effectiveness of Epsom salt in treating toenail fungus, it is important to remember that this should not be an alternative to prescribed antifungal medications.
 These are more potent and will generally yield better results.
 Thus, if you think you may have a fungal infection on your toes, it’s always best to visit your doctor immediately for a proper diagnosis & treatment plan.